wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 5.7 =
+*	More options when you send the form.

 = 5.6 =
 *	New form field.
 Adds a date picker to your forms.
-Only works on new forms, you can't add the date field to exisitng forms (yet)

 = 5.5 =
 *	Option to select mail function